-Trigger: An action that initiates subsequent actions e.g filling out the contact us form of a company can trigger a series of marketing emails.
+Trigger: An action that initiates subsequent actions e.g filling out the contact form of a company can trigger a series of marketing emails.

-Web to Lead: A functionality in CRM that garners customer profile information on company’s website and then generates a lead using that data.
+Web to Lead: A functionality in CRM that garners customer profile information on the company’s website and then generates a lead using that data.

 Workflows: Automatic processes set in your CRM system.
 They are created to eliminate the need to perform a lot of manual tasks or to oversee a set of predefined actions.